 How are prices set?

-Motorhome rental prices are based on the YIELD Management system, a pricing strategy with which prices vary according to demand.
+Motorhome rental prices in Australia are based on the YIELD Management system, a pricing strategy with which prices vary according to demand.
 This principle is particularly used for hotels and plane tickets.

 Logically, the sooner your make a booking, the better prices you get.
 They often use the term “early bird” to refer to these offers.
 Book at least 2 months in advance to take advantage of these offers.